Traffic Safety in Alberta

 Research and collision investigations show that seat belts increase

 the chances of survival in a collision by 50 per cent.
-In Alberta,
+According to

 Facts to Know